JeremiahKaren/35percent.github.io/_posts/2019-05-30-old-kent-rd-malt-street-development-berkeley-homes.md

 ![](http://35percent.org/img/maltstreetaffordability.png)

-The planning committee report uses the term 'social rent' but as we have [seen before](http://35percent.org/redefining-social-rent) this does not provide a guarantee that social rent will be delivered.

-Still waiting for the [promised audit](https://www.southwarknews.co.uk/news/council-will-clamp-housing-providers-flunk-affordable-housing-promises/) after the [damning ombudsman investigation](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) which found that Southwark didn't bother to monitor or enforce the tenure requirements of s106 affordable housing agreements.
+As We have [seen before](http://35percent.org/redefining-social-rent)promises of social rent do no not necessarily guarantee that social rent will be delivered and we are still waiting for the [promised audit](https://www.southwarknews.co.uk/news/council-will-clamp-housing-providers-flunk-affordable-housing-promises/) of affordable and social rented housing after a [damning ombudsman investigation](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/), which found that Southwark had not monitored or enforced the tenure requirements of all its s106 affordable housing agreements.

 ## Viability assessment - cooking the books
 Berkeley has submitted a [viability assessment](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!R3Si0Rp49ADxAyylzQ24ww%3d%3d!%7d%7d%7d) saying that: